TALK TO SALES

 2. High customer expectations

 We get it; the insurance business is tough.
 You have sales goals to meet and policies to sell.
-But if you want to find success in 2023, you need to humanize the insurance customer experience.
+But if you want to find success in 2024, you need to humanize the insurance customer experience.

 Your customers expect a high level of service that's as personal as it is professional.
 A PwC study3 on customer experience found that one in three consumers will walk away from a trusted brand after a single bad experience.
 Data from the survey found that 82% of U.S. consumers want more human interaction as well.

 Healthcare consumers expect their brokers and agents to act as trusted advisors they can count on to help them make informed decisions about their health plans.
-Your clients want to be seen, heard, and cared for.
+Your clients want to know they're seen, heard, and cared for.
 When you take the time to educate them and listen to their needs, they're more likely to trust your professional opinion.

 How to overcome this challenge

-A good tactic to overcome the pressure to sell while also building rapport is to work both sales and meaningful connections into your business goals.
+A good tactic to overcome the pressure to sell while also building rapport is to work sales and meaningful connections into your business goals.
 While you undoubtedly already have short-term sales and production goals in place, consider setting long-term goals that focus on building up your clientele and improving your client relationships.
 You can check in more often and offer important updates whenever possible to enhance customer engagement and satisfaction.

 3. The digital transformation